sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Deploy the newly generated bar file for the orders flow.

 **Hint** each will need to be done separately.
 Also create unique hostnames for each flow in the `NodePort IP` setting when configuring the Helm Release. e.g. `orders.10.0.0.5.nip.io`

+**Need a refresher on how to deploy bar files to ICP?** - This link [here](https://ibm-cloudintegration.github.io/techguides/cip-bootcamp-lab.html#part-two-deploy-some-integration-assets) has the instructions from the bootcamp on how this.

 Be sure to test using cURL before moving to next step.